 For more details & specific known issues, read on.

 It’s not working, how do I debug this?

 -vvv to see tracing information.

-My machine shows up in icemon but does not accept job
+My machine shows up in icemon but does not accept jobs from other nodes

 Your daemon version might be too old, or the client might not have a suitable toolchain to use that node.